-The museum takes its name from a donation by the Perot family that made possible to build up a state-of-the-art new science museum in Dallas.
-In 2012 the 180,000 square-foot main building, designed by American architect Thom Mayne from the firm Morphosis, was opened to the public.
+The museum takes its name from a donation by the Perot family that made it possible to build up a state-of-the-art new science museum in Dallas.
+In 2012 the 180,000-square-foot main building, designed by American architect Thom Mayne from the firm Morphosis, was opened to the public.

-The museum permanent exhibition is composed of 11 exhibition halls located on 6 levels of the building; it includes specimens, objects, models, videos and interactive exhibits.
+The museum’s permanent exhibition is composed of 11 exhibition halls located on 6 levels of the building; it includes specimens, objects, models, videos, and interactive exhibits.
 From Paleontology to biodiversity, from geology and minerals to energy, from birds to the human body, from engineering to astronomy; the galleries feature a broad and diverse set of scientific matters.
 A special gallery is dedicated to children up to 5 years old.
-The outdoor space, recreating different Texas’ landscape environments, forms an integral part of the exhibition.
+The outdoor space, recreating different Texas landscape environments, forms an integral part of the exhibition.

-As mentioned earlier, a satellite branch, once the Dallas Museum of Natural History, is located in a separate site at Fair Park, it mainly features minerals and historical dioramas.
+As mentioned earlier, a satellite branch, once the Dallas Museum of Natural History, is located on a separate site at Fair Park, it mainly features minerals and historical dioramas.

 The museum building also accommodates a theater, a shop, and a self-service restaurant.